nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ```

 As we can see, the executor is very simple and the magic happens behind the scenes in the `boost::asio::io_context`.
-It contains the reactor pattern that is responsible for polling file descriptors and waking up coroutines that are ready to make progress.
+It contains the reactor pattern that is responsible for polling file descriptors and resuming the coroutines that are ready to make progress.
 The `io_context` is allowed to schedule tasks to any thread that called `run` on it.

 ## Sources